 For my 25th birthday, I took a road trip through the Eastern Sierra.
 Renown for its mountain views, Convict Lake ranked high on my to-visit list.
 Located just south of Mammoth, this was the perfect stop on my way down to Bishop.

 Convict Lake is just south of the town of Mammoth Lakes.
 Named for a group of convicts that escaped prison in Carson City, this lake bustles with visitors due to its accessibility.
 There’s a resort that’s open year-round for visitors looking for a getaway.
 The campground is open spring through fall.

-Convict Lake is an easy and pretty flat 3-miler around the lake.
-The trail begins at either the Convict Lake trailhead or the resort; doesn’t matter which.
+Hiking Convict Lake gives you an easy and relatively flat 3-miler around the lake.
+The trail begins at either the Convict Lake trailhead or the resort.
+It doesn’t matter which.

 The loop trail is totally doable as an easy day hike or road trip leg stretching break.
 A hike into the canyon is a bit more strenuous for someone looking for more miles and elevation, or a short backpacking trip off 395.